Paolo Zanetti

-Paolo Zanetti (born 16 December 1982) is an Italian professional football manager and former player, currently in charge as the head coach of Serie A club Hellas Verona.
+Paolo Zanetti (born 16 December 1982) is an Italian professional football manager and former player, who was most recently the head coach of Serie A club Hellas Verona.
 As a player, he played as a midfielder.

 Club career

 Zanetti started his career at his hometown club Vicenza.

 Empoli

 Zanetti was sold to Empoli in a co-ownership deal in July 2003, for €671,400 fee (about 1.3 billion lire).

 In his first season with Empoli, he just made 13 appearances in Serie A. However, Empoli was relegated to Serie B at the end of the season and Zanetti followed the club.

 Zanetti played 30 games in the 2004–05 Serie B season, helping the club to win promotion back to Serie A. However, he just made nine appearances for the club in Serie A in the following season.
 In June 2006, Empoli signed him outright from Vicenza, for an additional €125,000 fee, making Empoli had paid Vicenza €796,400 in total.